jar398/listtools/doc/method.md

-From checklists A and B, form a table of mutually unique matches between records of A and records of B, capturing the most likely correspondences between records in the absence of any consideration of the checklists' hierarchies (parentNameUsageID and acceptedNameUsageID).
+From checklists A and B, form a table of mutually unique matches between records of A and records of B, capturing the most likely correspondences between records in the absence of any consideration of the checklists' hierarchies (`parentNameUsageID` and `acceptedNameUsageID`).
 The important thing is the contract, not the details.
 One could easily replace the matcher with another matcher, in the quite likely event another is better.

+(In the long run, hierarchy ought to bear on naming, especially when dealing with difficult or noisy data sources, very large trees, or trees without species or without `scientificNames`.)

 Ambiguities are treated the same as non-matches.
+(There is room for improvement here.)

 A match is sought based on a sequence of columns taken one at a time in order:

     scientificName, type, canonicalName, canonicalStem, managed_id

-So, if exactly one record x in A has scientificName S, and exactly one record y in B has scientificName S, then we have a record match.
+So, if exactly one record x in A has `scientificName` S, and exactly one record y in B has `scientificName` S, then we have a record match.
 If not, then we do the same check but with the values in the `type` column, then `canonicalName`, and so on.

-The purpose of the `type` column (a poor choice of name) is to allow species name matches where there is a genus change, meaning there is no exact match between the scientificName or canonicalName.
+The purpose of the `type` column (a poor choice of name) is to allow species name matches where there is a genus change, meaning there is no exact match between the `scientificNames` or even between the `canonicalNames`.
 The `type` is synthesized from information extracted by gnparse: the year (of publication), the epithet (could be specific or infraspecific) as stemmed by gnparse, and the last name of the first author.

-In theory, two records could match uniquely based on their `type` yet be completely unrelated, but in practice this hasn't yet happened yet.
+In theory, two records could match uniquely based on their `type` yet be completely unrelated, but in practice this hasn't yet happened yet because usually spurious `type` matches are also ambiguous.
 And of course this would be a risk for any column.

 `managed_id` allows records from checklists using a common managed